FailAcademy/learning/adp-vancouver/_slides/week-08/03-mobile-databases.md

 # Faves Context

-We'll need to use React's context API to keep our app UI state in sync with our Realm database:
+We'll need to use React's context API to keep our app UI state in sync with our AsyncStorage:

 ```bash
 |-- context/